19 Types of Moths in Texas

 by treegrow is licensed under CC BY 2.0

-Leafroller moths, as their name suggests, are known for their habit of rolling leaves around themselves to form protective shelters.
+Leafroller moths, as their name suggests, are known for rolling leaves around themselves to form protective shelters.

 These types of moths in Texas belong to the Tortricidae family, one of the largest moths in the world, with over 10,000 known species.

-Several different types of leafroller moths are found in Texas, including the light brown apple moth and the oblique banded leafroller.
+Several different leafroller moths are found in Texas, including the light brown apple moth and the oblique banded leafroller.

 These moths can cause significant damage to crops by eating and damaging leaves, flowers, and fruits.

-However, they are also important for pollination and as a food source for birds and other animals.
+However, they are also important for pollination and food for birds and other animals.

 Leafroller moths can be identified by their characteristic habit of rolling leaves and small size, typically measuring 1-2 cm long.